Foreign Exchange Guide to Madagascar

 - Sending money to Madagascar - save on Malagasy ariary bank transfers to Madagascar

-- Malagasy ariary exchange rates - latest info & charts.
+- Malagasy ariary exchange rates - latest & historic exchange rates.

 Malagasy ariary (MGA) general currency information

 What is the Malagasy ariary currency code and symbol?

 The three letter currency code for the Malagasy ariary is MGA and the symbol is Ar.